icychkn/craft/README.md

 Due to issues with TCC neither including an execstack or disabling it, gcc must be used to build the server's world binary so Python's CDLL function may use it.

+The server python script has been updated to Python 3.

 ### Features

 * Simple but nice looking terrain generation using perlin / simplex noise.